 - Any individual, at least 14 years of age who is responsible for a child.

 The trustees and staff of the Reading Public Library strive to create a warm, inviting, fun, and safe environment for children.
 The Library offers many programs and services that encourage children to develop a love of books, reading, and learning.
-The safety and well-being of children at the Library is a serious concern.

 The following rules have been established regarding unattended children because we care about the safety of all our customers.

 - Children under the age of 9 must be accompanied by a caregiver while in the Library

 - Children ages 9 to 11 should not be left unattended for longer than two hours at a time.